 10. Peille and Peillon

-To discover two non-touristic mountain villages, Peille and Peillon, you will need a car, reserve half a day.
-You need to drive a bit into the mountains.
+Then there are two non-touristic mountain villages, Peille and Peillon.
+To visit you will need a car, reserve half a day and drive into the mountains.
 Take the road to Peille from La Turbie and return via Peillon to La Trinité and Nice.

 Both villages are medieval, Peille is on the mountain slope and Peillon stands on a hilltop.
-Mountain roads are narrow and have sharp turns but you can do it!
-There’s not so much traffic on those roads.
+Mountain roads are narrow and contain endless sharp turns, but you can do it as there’s not much traffic on these side roads.

-These top 10 places in the French Riviera were my best picks of this beautiful area.
-When time allows I’m going to write more about the French Riviera and these destinations, in the meanwhile I want to wish you a nice trip!
+These top 10 places in the French Riviera were our best picks of this beautiful area when visiting.
+When time allows I’m going to write more about the French Riviera destinations, in the meanwhile I wish you a nice trip!

-Finally, here’s a French Riviera map to help you in travel planning if you feel inspired:
+Finally, here’s a French Riviera map to help you in travel planning in case you got inspired:

 Map of the Top 10 Places in the French Riviera